-- Nominate a designated teacher for Children Looked After who will act as their advocate and co-ordinate support for them. - Nominate a school governor to ensure that the needs of Children Looked After in the school are taken into account at a school management level and to support the Designated Teacher.

-Support the Designated teacher in carrying out their role by making time available and ensuring that they attend training on Children Looked After.
+- Nominate a Designated Teacher (DT) for CLA who will act as their advocate and co-ordinate support for them. - Nominate a school governor to ensure that the needs of CLA in the school are taken into account at a school management level and to support the DT. - Support the DT in carrying out their role by making time available and ensuring that they attend training on Children Looked After.

-Designated Staff
+Designated Teacher

 The role became statutory in September 2009 under the Children and Young Persons' Act 2008 (the 2008 Act).
-The designated teacher must be a qualified teacher or a member of staff who is likely to gain QTS by September 2014.
+The designated teacher must be a qualified teacher who has completed the appropriate induction period or a head teacher or acting head teacher of the school.
 Ideally, s/he should be a senior member of staff who has enough status and experience to advise and provide training to school staff on issues relating to CLA.
 They need to be able to influence decisions about the teaching and learning of these children.

-A designated member of staff will:
+The designated teacher will:

 - Know who all the CLA are in school and ensuring that availability of all relevant details from school record-keeping systems as required - Attending relevant training about CLA and acting as the key liaison professional for other agencies and carers in relation to CLA - Promoting a culture of high expectations and aspirations for how CLA should learn - Helping school staff understand the issues that affect the learning of CLA such as differentiated teaching strategies appropriate for individual children and in making full use of Assessment for Learning (AFL) - Making sure that CLA are prioritised in one-to-one tuition arrangements and that carers understand the importance of supporting learning at home. - Removing the barriers to learning for CLA - Ensuring any CLA new to the school are welcomed positively and assessed when they start at the school to identify strengths and weaknesses in their learning.
 This will be used to inform planning and teaching - Developing personalised learning packages for CLA in conjunction with the relevant teaching staff as and when needed - Ensuring that the CLA in their school have a voice in setting learning targets for themselves - Championing for CLA - Leading on developing and implementing the Personal Education Plan (PEP) within the school.
-The social worker is responsible for initiating the PEP process completing the front page of the PEP form - Monitoring the child's progress against the targets on the PEP and extending these targets if they have been achieved - Ensuring the child makes a smooth transition to the new school and that the child's records are transferred without delay - Liaising with the Virtual School in all aspects of the CLA progress and support.

-- Convening urgent multi-agency meetings if a CLA is experiencing difficulties or is at risk of exclusion - Arranging for a mentor or key worker to whom the young person can talk to.
-Arranging for the CLA to be supported by its peers - Promoting good home-school links and the importance of education as a way of improving life chances for CLA
+The social worker responsible for initiating the PEP process.
+Virtual Schools will have oversight of the PEP.
+The arrangements, management and formulation of PEPs, varies from county to county. - Monitoring the child's progress against the targets on the PEP and extending these targets if they have been achieved - Ensuring the child makes a smooth transition to the new school and that the child's records are transferred without delay - Liaising with the Virtual School in all aspects of the CLA progress and support. - Convening urgent multi-agency meetings if a CLA is experiencing difficulties or is at risk of exclusion - Arranging for a mentor or key worker to whom the young person can talk to.
+Arranging for the CLA to be supported by their peers. - Promoting good home-school links and the importance of education as a way of improving life chances for CLA